 - Hook your first two fingers around each of your big toes.

 - Exhale and tilt back, balancing on your sit bones.

 - Keep your legs active and the kneecaps pulled up.

 - Keep your chest lifted and open, shoulders down and your spine extended.

-- To help find your balance with straightened legs and straight spine, position a blanket roll just behind your pelvis, this will help support your lower back and help your balance.
+- To help find your balance with straightened legs and straight spine, position a blanket roll just behind your pelvis, this will help support your lower back.

 Watch out for...

 - To deepen this pose bring the legs to each other.
 Then to move towards Urdhva Mukha Paschimottanasana, bend the arms, bringing the elbows out to the side.
-Bring the chest and legs towards each other while maintaining the balance in your sit bones.
+Bring the chest and legs towards each other while still balancing on your sit bones.

-- You can also come into this pose from Plow Pose.
+- You can also come into this pose from Plough Pose / Halasana.
 Reach your arms back to grasp your big toes.
 Inhale and roll up.
 Your chin is tucked as you roll, leading with your navel.
-This version is great for really integrating and fine tuning your core and your balance.
+This version is great for really integrating your core strength and fine-tuning your balance.

 - Alternatively in the Ashtanga Vinyasa Primary Series, you come into the pose from Upavishta Konasana.
-Pushing the floor away with your feet and legs while lifting the torso and head, eventually coming to a point of balance on the sitting bones - see Clayton Horton demo this in the suggested class below.
+Pushing the floor away with your feet and legs while lifting the torso and head, eventually coming to a point of balance on the sitting bones.